ShivaAkshith/ATS_Resume_Checker/README.md

+This is a sample ATS resume checker for the new jobs based on their Job Description

 # ATS Resume Checker 🧠📄

 A Django-based web application that checks whether a **resume is a good match for a given Job Description (JD)**, similar to how an **Applicant Tracking System (ATS)** works.